FinnRules/UntitledOne/README.txt

-LGPL for code by FinnRules and C4K3_Slayer
+GPL for code by FinnRules and C4K3_Slayer

 Based off code from https://github.com/phillipjohnson/text-adventure-tut (MIT License)